MarJose123/filament-lockscreen/README.md

 composer test
 ```

+## Upgrade Guide

+See [UPGRADE](docs/upgrade-from-v2-to-v3.md) from `2.x to 3.x`

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

-If you want to contribute to Filament-lockerscreen packages, you may want to test it in a real Laravel project:
+If you want to contribute to the Filament-lockerscreen package, you may want to test it in a real Laravel project:

 * Fork this repository to your GitHub account.
 * Create a Laravel app locally.